Delano grape strike: Background

 Farm workers then followed the grape-picking season and moved north to Delano.
-The Filipino farm workers who came up from Coachella were led by Larry Itliong, Philip Vera Cruz, Benjamin Gines, and Elasco under the AWOC.
+The Filipino farm workers who came up from Coachella were led by Larry Itliong, Philip Vera Cruz, Benjamin Gines, and Pete Velasco under the AWOC.
 Upon arriving in Delano, the farm workers were told by growers that instead of being paid the $1.40-per-hour wage they received in Coachella, they would be paid $1.20-per-hour, which was below the federal minimum wage.

 In addition to the low wages, the workers did not have access to health insurance, protection offered by a union, or pensions.
 Despite attempts at negotiation, growers were not willing to raise wages since workers were easily replaceable.
 This pushed Itliong, who was the leader of the AWOC, to organize Filipino farm workers and pressure growers into granting them higher wages and better working conditions.
 On September 7, 1965, Itliong and Filipino farm workers gathered inside Filipino Community Hall, and the AWOC unanimously voted to go on strike the next morning.

 In response to the success of the strike organized by the AWOC, the NFWA organized a meeting of 1,200 Mexican farmworkers on September 16, 1965, at Our Lady of Guadalupe Church in Delano.
 The meeting was tactfully held on Mexican Independence Day to rouse the Mexican identity of the farmers, a technique that would go on to define the grape strike.
 At the meeting, there were concerns whether the NFWA could successfully mount a strike, given that they lacked the housing and meal support as seen in the strike organized by Itliong and the Filipino farmworkers.

 Despite these concerns, the union voted to move forward with the grape strike.
 The NFWA adopted a strategy of volunteerism, nonviolence, and union networking.
 To illustrate, the strike was supported by Walter Reuther of the United Auto Workers Union, who provided publicity and financial support for the strike, as well as Dolores Huerta, who would go on to become a co-founder of the United Farmworkers Union when the AWOC and the NFWA merged.
 Huerta subsequently expanded the network of the UFW by organizing Grape boycott efforts in New York and New Jersey.